• Contact us

 Only applies if:

 • the enterprise can calculate differentiated rates within a contribution-free amount (de minimis aid).
-This means enterprises that are covered by:
+This means enterprises that are covered by zone 1a and calculation code “Sector-exempt activity" in all zones except zone 1.

 If you haven't spent the contribution-free amount when you receive de minimis aid, you must reduce the contribution-free amount by an amount which corresponds to the aid amount that you received.